AxinitM/Frontend-Mentor/README.md

 Hello, everyone!
-My name is Andrew Martynenko (Andrei Martinenko), and I am a beginner frontender.
+My name is Andrew Martynenko (Andrei Martinenko), and I am a beginner frontend developer.

-Willing to listen to any feedback.
-Especially comments and suggestions on how to improve the code.
-If you have critical remarks, I am ready for them too.
+I'm open to all feedback, especially comments and suggestions on how to improve my code.
+If you have any critical remarks, I’m ready for them too.
+I appreciate constructive criticism, as it helps me grow and improve. 😉
-I like when people criticise my work reasonably, such criticism makes me better ;)

 This folder contains my solutions for [Frontend Mentor site challenges](https://www.frontendmentor.io).